Cardiac Markers List

 Human Recombinant ST2 Protein PDF Download | L4C01501 | E.coli | Affinity purified | 1.1mg/ml | L20201101 |

 Among the cardiac biomarkers list, myoglobin is the best early marker for myocardial injury.
-CTnI / cTnT was unanimously rated by the American and European Heart Association as a highly specific and sensitive diagnostic marker for acute myocardial infarction.
-The sensitivity and specificity of CK mbmass detection are much higher than CK-MB activity.
-Therefore, when cTnI or cTnT detection is not carried out, CK mbmass can be used to assist clinical diagnosis.
-It is close to troponin in the diagnosis of acute coronary syndrome and the evaluation of the degree of myocardial injury, as well as in sensitivity and specificity.
+CTnI / cTnT is highly recognized by both the American and European Heart Association as a specific and sensitive diagnostic marker for acute myocardial infarction.
+The detection of CK mbmass has higher sensitivity and specificity than CK-MB activity.
+Hence, it can be used as an alternative diagnostic marker when cTnI or cTnT detection is unavailable, supporting clinical diagnosis.
+Its diagnostic accuracy for acute coronary syndrome and myocardial injury evaluation is similar to troponin, with high sensitivity and specificity, making the cardiac markers list quite reliable.
+This underscores the importance of the cardiac risk markers test in assessing cardiac health and identifying potential heart conditions.